sumurthy/microsoft-graph-docs/concepts/security-authorization.md

 `JwtSecurityTokenHandler tokenHandler = new JwtSecurityTokenHandler();`</br>
 `var securityToken = tokenHandler.ReadToken(accessToken) as JwtSecurityToken;`

-### In case you encounter an Authentication failure

-The response from Microsoft Graph contains a header called client-request-id, which is a GUID.</br> If access is denied, please specify this GUID when seeking support, so we can help investigate the cause of this authentication failure.
+The response from Microsoft Graph contains a header called client-request-id, which is a GUID.
+If access is denied, please specify this GUID when seeking support, so we can help investigate the cause of this authentication failure.